jfly/libtnoodle/README.md

 This is an experiment.
-It remains to be seen how we're going to include a version of libtnoodle for every major operating system + architecture pair in jtnoodle.jar so that it *just works* (like the current pure Java TNoodle).
+It remains to be seen how we're going to include a version of libtnoodle for every major operating system + architecture pair in jtnoodle.jar so that it *just works* (like the current pure Java tnoodle).

 If we succeed at producing a Java desktop app that can work everywhere, then we can declare this experiment a success, and start porting the Java scrambling code